Semantics3/Mojolicious-Plugin-ServiceContainer/README.md

 permit the creation of more service objects for the same service.

 The dependencies between services are listed in the application's configuration file under the `services` field.
-For example, if you are using the `YAMLConfig` plugin, your configuration file might look something like this:
+For example, if you are using the [Mojolicious::Plugin::YAMLConfig](https://metacpan.org/pod/Mojolicious::Plugin::YAMLConfig) plugin, your configuration file might look something like this:

     ...
     - services: